 “Goodnight.”
 Glen holds out a fist.
 “You know we’re here for you, right?
 If you need us.”

 Blue taps his knuckles against the older boy’s.
-“I do.
-And I’m grateful, to both of you.”
+“I know.
+Thanks, to both of you.”

 Blue watches the wall of monitors come on one by one, each corresponding to a different drone camera.
-His hands are clenched in his lap to resist the urge to grab a pokeball off his belt and spin it… and he doesn’t even have his belt on him.
+His hands are clenched in his lap to resist the urge to grab a pokeball off his belt and spin it.
+He doesn’t even have his belt on him.
 He wondered if he would be as nervous watching the second group badge challenge as he was during his, but he’s definitely not; this is easily five times worse.

 The battle is taking place to the east of the city, in a carefully cleared out corridor of open fields around a road between Vermilion and one of the neighboring towns.
 Blue watches through six airborne cameras as the cars come to a stop, then let the trainers out at the edge of the suburbs, where the highway becomes the only thing dividing the fields of grass that stretch out toward the hills in the distance.

-He watches as Glen’s team immediately spreads out to scout the area, and wishes he could hear what they’re saying to each other.
+Glen’s team immediately spreads out to scout the area, and Blue wishes he could hear what they’re saying to each other.
 They all turn at some audible cue, watching another car approach.
 From out of it steps… an old lady, with a shuffling gait and a metal walker.

 “Yes!”
 Chie says, fist raised as the others groan and curse.
 They’re all sitting in a room at the gym, set up specifically for them.
 There’s even a snack table.
 It feels like the honor it is, though it’s hard to appreciate fully with Blue’s stomach feeling like a clenched fist.
 “Pay up, everyone!”